 Community Consortium Council of the Computing Research

 I assumed the role of Vice

 Intelligence Research in the US" (May/June

-CCC will be presenting on a number of panels at
+CCC presented during a number of panels at AAAS

 for details.
 A nice Lehigh story about my